-3.8.1 If you are required to pay tuition fees and you withdraw or interrupt your studies during the year, we will charge a proportion of the tuition fee for your course.
+3.8.1 If you are required to pay tuition fees and you withdraw or interrupt your studies for the remainder of your academic year, we will charge a proportion of the tuition fee for your course.
 The amount charged will depend on when you originally enrolled and when you withdraw or suspend.
-For students leaving in:
+For undergraduate taught Students and students on courses with prescribed tuition fee fees leaving in:

-* If you are an overseas student who has paid a non-refundable deposit and you leave in Term 1, the non-refundable deposit will be lost.
-If you are an overseas student leaving in Term 2 or Term 3, the above tariff will apply.
+* If you are an overseas student who has paid a non-refundable deposit and you leave within an academic year, any non-refundable deposit will be lost.

 3.9.1 We may charge you for ancillary costs and services that are provided, in addition to your tuition fees.
 These services may include: